-Fighting Dirty: Against Tommy, and when Spider Rico pushes him into Unstoppable Rage at the start of the first movie.
+Fighting Dirty: When Spider Rico pushes him into Unstoppable Rage at the start of the first movie.
 Most seem to forget that Rocky isn't just a trained champion boxer... he was a former enforcer and knows how to throw down in a street fight.

 Should be noted that when he fought Spider Rico, he was still an enforcer who broke thumbs for a living.

-Friend to All Living Things: By the time of Rocky Balboa he's become this, feeding the birds, keeping numerous pets, and adopting a new dog.
+By the time of Rocky Balboa he's feeding the birds, keeping numerous pets, and adopting a new dog.

 Gradual Grinder: He'll be in the fight for the long haul.
 You better be able to handle it.

 Averted in Rocky III where the first match with Lang ended in two rounds, and the next ended in three.